-The discount rate used to measure the total pension liability for all DRS plans was 7.4 percent.
+The discount rate used to measure the total pension liability for all DRS plans was 7.40 percent.
 To determine the discount rate, an asset sufficiency test was completed to test whether the pension plan's fiduciary net position was sufficient to make all projected future benefit payments of current plan members.
-Consistent with current law, the completed asset sufficiency test included an assumed 7.50% long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
 Consistent with the long-term expected rate of return, a 7.40% future investment rate of return on invested assets was assumed for the test.
 Contributions from plan members and employers were assumed to continue being made at contractually required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.40% on pension plan investments was applied to determine the total pension liability.
+Therefore, the long-term expected rate of return of 7.40 percent on pension plan investments was applied to determine the total pension liability.